 The zoom tool magnifies the slide on the screen.
 However, this will not change the appearance of the slide when it is presented to a group or printed.
-The zoom tool is found on the View tab on the Ribbon (see Figure 36).
+The zoom tool is found on the View tab on the Ribbon.

-Figure 36 - Zoom
+Figure 32 - Zoom